 On November 4, 2020, the Company entered into Corporate Notes Facility Agreement with various noteholders.
-As at December 31, 2021 and 2020, the Company has undrawn loan balance amounting to P165,000,000 and P825,000,000, respectively.
+As at December 31, 2022 and 2021, the Company has undrawn loan balance amounting to nil and P165,000,000, respectively.

-As at December 31, 2021 and 2020, Management believes that the loans and receivables are fully recoverable, accordingly, no impairment loss was recognized in both years.
+As at December 31, 2022 and 2021, Management believes that the loans and receivables are fully recoverable, accordingly, no impairment loss was recognized in both years.